chaumyphuong/Customer-360-report/README.md

 - Time-series trends

 **How to Use:**
-- Open the .pbix file in Power BI Desktop
+- Open the .pbit file in Power BI Desktop
+- Connect to customer 360.sql
 - Refresh data if needed

-# Data Source
-The dataset is from three csv file:
-These dataset is stored in

 # Tools
 - Excel / Data Modeling – Data preparation